mb21/JSONedit/README.md

 User friendly, visual JSON editor built as an AngularJS directive.
 Provides a basic GUI to edit JSON.

+**Note**: this project is not maintained anymore, since it's an AngularJS 1 directive.

 **[Give it a try!](http://mb21.github.io/JSONedit)**

 #### Use as Angular module